jdomogala/Hovercraft/README.md

 | 'Left Button'  | Turn the propeller motor to the left using the servo      |
 | 'Right Button' | Turn the propeller motor to the right using the servo     |

 ## Video
-Below is a video demonstration of the hovercraft in operation
+Below is a video demonstration of the hovercraft in operation.

 [![Demo Video](http://i3.ytimg.com/vi/8YloxDpKNwA/maxresdefault.jpg)](https://www.youtube.com/watch?v=8YloxDpKNwA)